10 Best Beaches in St. Augustine, FL

 3. Vilano Beach

-Water sports recreation is diverse at Vilano Beach, from fishing and skimboarding to jet skiing.
-By far the most popular recreation at this beach is the surfing, which is the best in the area due to the heavy surf and current created by the steep drop-off in the water.
-There is a splash park at the entrance to the beach ramp, which is popular for kids.
+Water sports are diverse at Vilano Beach, from fishing and skimboarding to jet skiing.
+By far the most popular recreation at this beach is the surfing, which is some of the best in the area due to the heavy surf and current created by the steep drop-off in the water.

 The modern Vilano Beach Pier is a fun place to sit and people-watch.
 Its design mimics the rest of the artsy feel of Vilano Beach, with a dolphin designed archway spanning the pier and various statues along the walkway, including the Bluebird of Happiness, which is a favorite backdrop for selfie photos.
 The free pier is a popular spot for fishing and for unobstructed views of the St. Augustine skyline.